Expat Exchange

 When we asked expats and global nomads about the quality of medical care in Uruguay, they replied:

 "Uruguay has mandatory participation in socialized medical care.
 I dont participate, I dont have to, i am still here on a tourist visa.
 The one time i had an emergency with my eye, i went to the urgent care, and they gave me an appt. with the opthamologist and he charged me the equiv. of 45. u.s., since i did not have a membership with that program.
 I spend my health care money on herbs, acupuncture, health food, etc. But most expats that i know who live here are able to get the prescript meds that they need, and many meds that are prescription in the U.S. are over the counter here.
 I have heard that the hospitals do not really serve much food, that people have their family members take care of that.
-I just work really hard to stay OUT of the hospital and OFF meds," mentioned one expat in Minas.
+I just work really hard to stay OUT of the hospital and OFF meds," wrote one expat.

 Are healthcare and health insurance expensive in Uruguay?